 Some young people continue to emerge from therapeutic settings having had negative experiences.
 CERTS believes programs unable to treat youth safely should be corrected or closed.
 All young people, especially those who are vulnerable, have a right to safe, humane mental health care.

 All CERTS Program are licensed by the State Office of Licensing, a division of the Department of Human Services.
-As licensed programs, CERTS follows stringent safety and effectiveness standards called Congregate Care Core and Categorical rules.
+As licensed mental health treatment programs, CERTS follows stringent safety and effectiveness standards called Congregate Care Core and Categorical rules.

 Specially trained State licensors are assigned to inspect and oversee all Utah programs.
-These licensors inspect each program four times per year.
+These licensors inspect each residential program for mental health four times per year.
 Half of these inspections are planned, the other half are unannounced, assuring programs are evaluated as they “really are.”
-Additionally, programs are required to report safety related incidents to the Office of Licensing, which investigates all critical incidents.
+Additionally, residential programs are required to report safety related incidents to the Office of Licensing, which investigates all critical incidents.
 Programs that can’t maintain a track record of safety and effectiveness are sanctioned or shut down.

 Yes.
-Having witnessed the problems and limitations of programs in the 90s, the CERTS Group founders developed a treatment environment characterized by evidence-based best practices, clinical sophistication, and a philosophy that puts inspiring interpersonal relationships first.
-The CERTS Programs don't employ complex system of punishments and rewards designed to shape behavior.
+Having witnessed the problems and limitations of programs in the 90s, the CERTS Group founders developed a mental health treatment environment characterized by evidence-based best practices, clinical sophistication, and a philosophy that puts inspiring interpersonal relationships first.
+The CERTS Programs don't employ a complex system of punishments and rewards designed to shape behavior.
 Instead, students are treated with the utmost dignity and respect.
-As they learn more about themselves, students are invited and inspired to experiment with new beliefs and behaviors that support greater happiness and safety.
+As they learn more about themselves through youth residential treatment, students are invited and inspired to experiment with new beliefs and behaviors that support greater happiness and safety.
 Cutting edge therapeutic modalities are used to teach skills and build competencies, always with the best interest of the students in mind.

 The CERTS Programs staff are at the top of their profession.
 The clinicians, teachers, and administrators are professionally trained and fully licensed.
 CERTS mentoring staff are composed of paraprofessionals who are: